jdranch/techmgmt/management.md

 CALMS
 -----
-Principles popularised by the the devOps movement.
+Principles popularised by the the movement.

 ### Culture
 Embrace change and share responsibility.
 Operate a safe, blameless environment where people have room to fail and to grow